ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-gb.md

 #### Boost your Performance web hosting plan temporarily <a name="boost"></a>

 With the [Boost option](https://www.ovhcloud.com/en-gb/web-hosting/options/boost/), available on our *Performance* plans, you can temporarily increase your hosting system’s CPU and RAM resources to absorb seasonal traffic spikes.
-If this increase is prolonged over time, you can also [switch to the higher-level Performance plan](#modify) to have these resources permanently.
+If this increase is prolonged over time, you can also [switch to a higher-level Performance plan](#modify) to have these resources permanently.

 > [!warning]
 >